SELLER: JPS (Surveyors) Limited t/a JPS Chartered Surveyors are Auctioneers acting on the instructions of retained clients

 - Purchasers will be charged Value Added Tax on all lots where applicable, at the current rates.
 Value Added Tax will be exclusive of the final winning bid and will be added after the auction close.

 - All overseas buyers (EU and non EU) will be charged VAT at the current rate on each Lot purchased.
-This will be refunded to the overseas Buyer as soon as the Seller receives a copy of the bill lading as proof of export, providing this documentation is received within 3 months of the sale date and notification of the intended export is received within 3 days of the sale.
+This will be refunded to the overseas Buyer as soon as the Seller receives a copy of the bill lading as proof of export, providing this documentation is received within 3 months of the sale date.

 CONDITIONS OF SALE Standard conditions for sale of goods by tender / private treaty / on- line auction-style sales